jon-jacky/Piety/doc/modules.md

   *vt_terminal*.

-- The modules in the directories *applications*, *editors*, and *shell* are applications (the Python shell is just another application).
+- The modules in the directories *applications*, *editors*, and *shells* are applications (the Python shell is just another application).
 An application does not depend on any modules in *piety*; in fact, it must be able to run without the Piety event loop.
   To demonstrate this, every application can be run from the host's